-BIO210‡ / BY20‡ A-E / 4 cr. hrs.
+BIO210‡ A-E / 4 cr. hrs.
 FIELD BIOLOGY AND ECOLOGY

 Functional aspects of natural communities and ecosystems.
 Relation of ecology to evolutionary ideas is stressed and the natural population in its community serves as the basic study unit.
 Examples largely drawn from communities of North America, Long Island in particular.
 Field trips emphasize identification of local life forms and their role in natural communities.
 Lab work investigates general ecological principles.
 (3 hrs. lecture, 3 hrs. laboratory.)
+Offered Spring semester only.
 Prerequisite: BIO101 or BIO150 or MAR105 or ENV128.
+(Offered spring semester only.)